ZaiFlux/terraform-aws-lab/README.md

-# 🚀 Terraform AWS Provider Lab
+# 🚀 Terraform AWS Provider La

 This project is a beginner-friendly Terraform lab focused on understanding the fundamentals of **Infrastructure as Code (IaC)** using AWS as the provider.